karmab/kcli/doc/index.md

 oc whoami -t
 ```

-*virtctl* is a hard requirement for consoles.
-If present on your local machine, this will be used. otherwise, it s expected that the host node has it installed.
+*kubectl* is currently a hard requirement for consoles

 To use this provider with kcli rpm, you'll need to install *python3-kubernetes* rpm